AnjaliSajeevan/COVID19TransmissionSimulation/README.md

 - The Plot button helps charting a graph which outlines the growth/decrease in the number of healthy, infected, hospitalized, or dead over the interval of days.
 - The log pane at the bottom will display the number of infected, healthy, recovered and dead people relative to time (in days) along with the different parameters/constraints selected.

-## Configuration file
-We use config.ini file to configure infection parameters, vaccine parameters, 2D Graphic component size and certain other conditions like hospital capacity.
-(More details are given in the config.ini file)